I’ve failed over and over again in my life, and that is why I succeed. – Michael Jordan

 The 2nd Branch of this IQ Matrix Mind Map delves into the mindset you must bring forth into your daily training regime on and off the basketball court.
 We specifically discuss what you must do during and after your training sessions in order to develop yourself into a solid, committed and disciplined basketball player.

 Basketball training is an important component of a basketball player’s weekly regime.
 It helps to build fundamental skills and is utilized as a tool for correcting mistakes that were made throughout the game.

-The following presents you with a set of actions, guidelines and qualities you should bring into every training session:
+The following presents you with a set of actions, guidelines, and qualities you should bring to every training session:

 Whenever you would like to excel at something, you need to cultivate an unshakable commitment.
 When it comes to your basketball training sessions, you can show your commitment in the following 4 ways: